VermontDepartmentOfHealth/docgov/posts/fandl.md

 Now that we can get data out of the system, we need to limit what is returned.

-To do this, we'll need to add a "WHERE" clause to our "SELECT" statements by specifying that a given COLUMN from the VIEW we are querying is either within a range of values, or an exact value.
+To do this, we'll need to add a `WHERE` clause to our `SELECT` statements by specifying that a given COLUMN from the VIEW we are querying is either within a range of values, or an exact value.

 ##### WHERE - Exact Match

-Lets say we are looking up entries in D_COMPLAINT for "ONE WORLD"
+Let's say we are looking up entries in `D_COMPLAINT` for "ONE WORLD"

 ```sql
 SELECT * FROM D_COMPLAINT